-History does not name the constructor who first joined two pieces of wood with a sharp implement, but whoever he was, the results of that moment are all around us.
-From the desk you’re sat at, to the bridge you’ll cross on the way home, the creation of the nail has changed our lives forever.
+History doesn't name the person who first joined two pieces of wood with a sharp implement, but the results of that discovery are all around us.
+From the desk you sit at, to the bridge you cross on the way home, the creation of the nail has changed our lives forever.

 The early evidence of large-scale nail making comes from the Romans 2000 years ago.

 In the UK, where many Roman villa sites have been excavated, ancient nails have been found.
 At the fortress of Inchtuthil in Perthshire, 875,000 nails weighing 7 tonnes were found.

 Blacksmiths heated iron ore with carbon to form a dense mass of metal, which was then placed into the shape of square rods and left to cool.
 After re-heating the rod, the blacksmith would cut off a nail length and hammer all four sides of the softened end to form a sharp point.
 The hot nail was then inserted into a hole in an anvil and, with four strikes of the hammer, the blacksmith would form the rose head.

 This traditional design had the benefit of four sharp edges which cut deep into timber.
 When the wood fibres were damp they would swell and bind around the nail, ensuring an extremely strong fixing.

 In the late 1700s, a machine was designed to automate the process of nail production.
 This machine had three essential stages: first, a triangular strip of metal was cut, giving the desired width of the nail; next, a lever held the metal in place, and then a third lever formed the head.
 The metal was then turned through 180 degrees to cut the next equal and opposite nail shape off the strip.
 These are known as cut nails.